A LETTER FROM STACY

 So, I quickly learned that working for someone else wasn’t an option for me.

-And, stubborn as always, I built my own way.
+And, stubborn as always, I knew that if I was going to be fulfilled, I had to build my own way.

 That’s what this place is for.